bday-boy/aiokemon/README.md

 ### Fuzzy String Matching

-As mentioned in Features, aiokemon can fix small errors in resource names.
+As mentioned in __Features__, aiokemon can fix small errors in resource names.
 This functionality can be toggled by changing the `FIND_MATCH` variable.
 Resources that are an exact match will be returned immediately, so matching doesn't cause much overhead when resource requests are exact